JelteV/pipedrive-deals/README.md

 * feature/deel-2
 * feature/deel-3

 All the non-main branches are based of the main branch.
 After completing a feature its merged back into main.
+For testing all the project features make sure to check out the `main` branch.

 # Prerequisites